WebG1itch/FPSPracticeSource/README.md

 #pragma endregion
 ```
 Not every file has documentation as clean as this yet, as I didn't know how big this project would actually get.
-I've actively been adding new documentation as use and update old files.
+I've actively been adding new documentation as I use and update old files.
 Honestly, I find the documentation process much more enjoyable than I first thought I would.